 + Yes, they actually do sell, “I got married in New York” magnets, T-Shirts, mugs and other items in the lobby.

 I hope this guide helps you when planning your New York City Elopement.
-If you have any other question or if you would like more information about my photography services, please feel free to give me a call at +1.347.200.5513 or send me an email at email@example.com.
+If you have any other question or if you would like more information about my photography services, please feel free to give me a call.
+You can reach me at +1.347.200.5513 or send me an email at firstname.lastname@example.org.
 I am happy to help and can’t wait to meet you.
 Elope in New York City, it’s the best thing ever.
 I did it myself. :)